IslamRustamov/react-native-rich-text-input/README.md

 1. Ability to enable certain format and apply it without selecting a portion of text
 2. Returning active formats for a selection
 3. Add convertation to markdown (not sure about this for now)
-4. Link embedding (TOP PRIORITY, iOS left)
-5. Link deletion (iOS left)
-6. Add method to return current selection (iOS)
+4. Add method to return current selection (iOS)
-7. Add proper HTML creation from attributedString in iOS
+5. Add proper HTML creation from attributedString in iOS
+6. Fix iOS link embedding (wrong ranges of links)

 ## Contributing